Britain ends long Brexit journey with economic break from EU

 “We figure it gives the country a week or so to get used to all of these new systems in and out, and we can have a look and hopefully resolve any issues in advance of actually sending our trucks,” said the company’s director, Rob Hollyman.

 Hundreds of millions of individuals in Britain and the bloc also face changes to their daily lives.
 Britons and EU citizens have lost the automatic right to live and work in the other’s territory.
 From now on, they will have to follow immigration rules and obtain work visas.
-Tourists will not need visas for short trips, but new headaches — from travel insurance to pet paperwork — still loom for Britons visiting the continent.
+Tourists face new headaches including from travel insurance and pet paperwork.

 For some in Britain, including the prime minister, it’s a moment of pride and a chance for the U.K. to set new diplomatic and economic priorities.
 Johnson said the U.K. was now “free to do trade deals around the world, and free to turbocharge our ambition to be a science superpower.”